haakonstorm/transfred/README.md

 Install those on macOS with `brew install gawk translate-shell`

 Adjust homebrew prefix in the workflow variables from `/opt/homebrew` to `/usr/local` if not on Apple silicon.

+Configure target languages in the same place, in the format `no+en+de+es` as per output of `trans -T` to list language codes.